JacobDowns/helheim_ensembles/future_ensemble/README.md

 md.settings.output_frequency = 10;
 ```

 Set time series of submarine melt, parameterized interms of `m_max` and `m_min`.
-In ISSM this takes the form a huge
+In ISSM this takes the form a huge $N+1 \times K$ array where $N$ is the number of nodes in the FEM mesh and $K$ is the number time steps at which the runoff is defined.
+The last row in the array contains the times at which runoff is defined.
+ISSM will interpolate runoff between given time steps.
+In this case there is no spatial variation in melt rate, so every mesh node is set to the same value.

 ```
 m_max = p0;